brendawon/algos-data-structures/Notes/ProblemSolvingPatterns.md

 - Create a window which can be  either an array or number from one position to another to keep track of a subset
 - The window either increases or closes depending on a certain condition Ex. maxSubarraySum - given an array of integers and a number n, calculate the maximum sum of n consecutive elements in the array

+# Divide and Conquer
+- Divide a data set into smaller chunks and repeat the process with a subset of data Ex. binary search (check from the middle, if the target is greater or less, go to either the left or right of the middle and find that middle value; repeat)